 2021-2029 Objective: Through the Los Angeles County Housing Authority, the City will continue to provide Section 8 rental assistance to extremely low to very low-income residents.
-City staff will contact owners of the major apartment complexes in town to inquire whether they participate in the Section 8 program and encourage them to register with LA County Housing Authority.
+City staff will contact owners of the major apartment complexes in town twice during the planning period (2022 and 2025) to inquire whether they participate in the Section 8 program and encourage them to register with LA County Housing Authority.
 The City will continue to provide information on the program under the Housing Resources page on the City of Sierra Madre website.